Three elegant ways to wear the side fishtail braid.

 Brush hair over one shoulder, effectively creating a side part.
 Then split all your hair into two thick sections.

 Pinch off a small strip from the inner section.

 Take a small strip of hair from your inner section (or the section nearest your neck) and cross it over to join your outer thick section ad continue your side fishtail braid.

 Incorporate the thin inner strip into the thick outer section.
 Smooth down.

 Repeat the same process on the outer section, which has your fringe/hairline pieces.
 Take a thin strip of hair on the outermost side of that section, and cross it inwards and over towards the entire opposite section.

 Grasp the new strip and smooth it down in the opposite section.

 Repeat the process.

-Repeat steps three to six, where you take the outermost strip of section A and cross it over to join the entire section B, followed by the outermost strip of section B crossed over to join the entire section A. (Takes practice.)
-Take your time, and working this way, from the outwards in, and you will eventually see a herringbone pattern emerge from the base of your plait.
+Repeat steps three to six, where you take the outermost strip of section A and cross it over to join the entire section B, followed by the outermost strip of section B crossed over to join the entire section A. You will eventually see a herringbone pattern emerge from the base of your plait.

 Braid till the ends.